 While viewers had met him as costumed hero Kato, the martial arts-wielding sidekick to Van Williams’ title character on the 1967 TV series The Green Hornet, movie audiences began to recognize the star potential of Bruce Lee in several films released during the Kung Fu movie craze of the early 1970s.
-And while Bruce, who would have been 80 this year, could see his star rising, tragically he never saw how big a phenomenon he would become.
-He died at age 32 of a cerebral edema on July 20, 1973 at age 32, less than a month before the release of his seminal contribution to the genre, Enter the Dragon.
+And while Bruce, who would have been 83 this year, could see his star rising, tragically he never saw how big a phenomenon he would become.
+He died at age 32 of a cerebral edema on July 20, 1973, less than a month before the release of his seminal contribution to the genre, Enter the Dragon.
 His legend has only grown since then.

 Born November 27, 1940 in San Francisco, California, the Hong Kong-American actor and his family would return to Hong Kong three months later.
-As a child actor, he appeared in 20 films, but in his private life he was running into problems at school and with gangs and, to keep him safe, sent him to San Francisco to live with older sister Agnes Lee.
+As a child actor, he appeared in 20 films, but in his private life he was running into problems at school and with gangs. and, To keep him safe, his parents sent him to San Francisco to live with older sister Agnes Lee.
 There he would continue his education and focus on his interest in both acting and the martial arts, developing the Jeet Kune Do martial arts philosophy.

 Over the next decade he would achieve acclaim with his martial arts skills, instructing many students — actor Steve McQueen, among them.
 He began making films in Hong Kong and grew in popularity there, which set him up perfectly when those films found a huge market in America.
 This would, as noted, lead him down the road of posthumous super stardom.